Sustainable Retirements Initiative

-Participation is open to interested parties from all colleges and universities – including trustees and investment committee members, CFOs, HR professionals and other administrators, faculty and staff interested in the impact of their retirement funds.
+Participation is open to interested parties from all colleges, universities, and other nonprofits – including trustees and investment committee members, CFOs, HR professionals and other administrators, faculty and staff interested in the impact of their retirement funds.

-There is no cost or obligation for representatives from higher education institutions to participate.
+There is no cost or obligation for representatives from nonprofit institutions to participate.

 Leading asset management firms are providing expertise, guidance, and financial support of this initiative.